Last update: 02.10.2020

-To show this, we did another test with servers in the African, Middle-eastern, and Indian regions, where Astrill has four times fewer servers both in total count and two times less percentage-wise.
+To show this, we did another test with servers in the African, Middle-eastern, and Indian regions, where Astrill has four times fewer servers both in the total count and two times less percentage-wise.
 Israel, South Africa, and India were chosen as the countries to represent the region.

 No VPN, test from Europe

 87 Mbps of download and 92 Mbps of upload is something no VPN provider will beat, regardless of the kind of network it has.

 26 Mbps and 17 Mbps – adequate numbers that you wouldn’t expect but wouldn’t be shocked to see.
 After all, you’re connecting to a location more than 3,000 km away.

 28 Mbps and 21 Mbps – a nice pair that looks more balanced compared to Nord’s.

 5 Mbps is a serious drop-down, and even 16 Mbps upload speed cannot comfort you even though the total distance to the test server is more than 9000 km.

 Astrill VPN, test from South Africa

 9 Mbps and 3 Mbs is marginally faster and good enough for HD content streaming.